EntradaAIInternal/databricks-replicator/README.md

 ## Overview

 This system provides incremental data and UC metadata replication capabilities between Databricks env or within same env with D2D Delta Share and deep clone, with specialized handling for Streaming Tables.
-It supports multiple operation types that can be run independently or together:
+It supports multiple operation types that can be run independently or together.

-- **Backup**: Export Streaming Table backing tables and add delta tables to Share
-- **Replication**: Cross-metastore/same metastore incremental data and uc replication
-- **Reconciliation**: Data validation with row counts, schema checks, and missing data detection

 ## Supported Object Types
 - Streaming Tables (data only, no checkpoints)